SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Session-42.md

 - You can directly generate keys in .ssh folder using "ssh-keygen -f <file_name>"
 - NO need to install "jenkins" in agents but install "java"
 - Post is nothing but after build, what should we do after pipeline ?
+- Important note is java18 or 21 version is not working in jenkins, so use java 17 version to install.
 - How many agents you are using in your company ?
 We are supporting multiple programming languages like java, python, nodesjs, .net for each language, we have 2-2 agents.